Contents:

 4.1 The specific dietary needs of chameleons

-4.2 Live prey: insects, worms and locusts
+4.2 Living prey: insects, worms and locusts

 4.3 Vitamin and mineral supplements